-- 1 cup dried and freeze-dried fruits (I used mix of raisins, dried apricot, dried peach, freeze-dried strawberries and freeze-dried apples; See Notes)
+- 1 cup dried and freeze-dried fruits (I used a mix of raisins, dried apricot, dried peach, freeze-dried strawberries, and freeze-dried apples)

 - ¼ cup coconut flakes (raw or roasted)

 - Gather all the ingredients.
-Preheat oven to 350 ºF (180 ºC) and place the oven rack in the center.
+Preheat the oven to 350ºF (180ºC) and place the oven rack in the center.
+For a convection oven, reduce cooking time by 25ºF (15ºC).
 Line a rimmed half-sheet baking pan with parchment paper.

-- In a large mixing bowl, add the oats, puffed rice, kosher salt, and unroasted nuts and seeds (pecans, sliced almonds, and pumpkin seeds).
+- In a large mixing bowl, add 3 cups old-fashioned rolled oats, 2 cups puffed rice, 1 tsp Diamond Crystal kosher salt, and 1½ cups raw nuts and or seeds (unroasted pecans, sliced almonds, and pumpkin seeds).
 If your nuts and seeds are roasted, mix in after the granola is completely cool.

 - Stir to blend together with a silicone spatula.
-If you are going to add spices (or other dry ingredients), you can add now before wet ingredients so you can blend well.
+If you are going to add spices (or other dry ingredients), you can add them now and blend well before adding the wet ingredients

-- Pour in the coconut oil and maple syrup and mix well until everything is well-coated.
+- Pour in ½ cup coconut oil and ½ cup maple syrup and mix well until everything is well coated.

 - Transfer the granola onto your prepared baking pan.
 With the back of the silicone spatula, spread it in an even layer and press down the granola.

-- Meanwhile, chop the dried fruits and freeze-dried fruits into small pieces.
+- Meanwhile, chop 1 cup dried and freeze-dried fruits into small pieces.

 - When the granola is COMPLETELY cool, top with the dried fruits and freeze-dried fruits (including my roasted coconut flakes).
 Break the granola into pieces with your hands (I like to keep bigger chunks).

-Store the granola in airtight jars or containers at room temperature for 7-10 days.
-You can also freeze them for up to 2 months.
+- Store the granola in airtight jars or containers at room temperature for 7–10 days.
+You can also freeze it for up to 2 months.